rtfms/360-view/readme.txt

 = Can I specify a youtube URL in the src attribute? = No, this plugin is for embedding 360-degree videos and images, not for streaming.
 If you want to embed a youtube (or some other) 360 video, please find a different plugin developed for embedding youtube videos specifically.

+= I pasted the URL of my video into Gutenberg paragraph block, I'm sure the URL is correct, but I'm getting a black rectangle instead of the video/photo.
+How do I fix this? =
+Is the URL in your text shown in blue and underlined?
+Well, Gutenberg outsmarted you.
+It decided that since you're pasting a URL it needs to convert it into
+HTML that would make your URL clickable.
+What you need to do is
+* click on your block and frame and bunch of buttons will appear around it
+* click the 3 vertical dots at the top of the block
+* select "Edit as HTML"
+* replace the text in src="<replace this text>" with your URL
+* optionally click the three vertical dots again and click "Edit Visually" Now you should see the URL you pasted in normal color and without underlinement and your 360-degree video or photo should render as expected.

+= How to I experience all this VR awesomeness of my blog in a VR headset (for instance Oculus Quest)? =
+* Launch Firefox Reality
+* Go Open your blog in Firefox Reality (just type in the URL into the URL bar)
+* You can use the controller and try to drag the pictures, but you will only be able to pan then left and right
+* For complete immersive experience click the "VR" button on the image you want to see
+* For videos press "Play" button first and then "VR"

+= Can I add a text label to the video too? =
+Yes your can.

 == Screenshots ==
 1. Embed your 36-degree image into your text just like a regular image.
 Great for storytelling!